Evaluating Pharmacists’ Role In Veterinary Medication Management and Education

 Given the documented challenges in veterinary medication management, there is a compelling rationale for expanding pharmacist involvement as part of the veterinary care team to improve safety, education, and patient outcomes.
 Pharmacists bring specialized expertise in drug therapy, pharmacokinetics, and error prevention that has demonstrable impact in human health settings.
 Emerging evidence suggests similar benefits in veterinary practice.
 For instance, when a veterinary teaching hospital introduced daily pharmacist chart reviews in small animal intensive care units, the proportion of reported medication incidents declined from 62% before implementation to 48% after, suggesting potential improvements in medication safety with pharmacist participation.13

 Medication errors in veterinary prescriptions are also often rooted in confusion over species-specific dosing and unfamiliar abbreviations (issues pharmacists are trained to recognize and prevent).
-A study evaluating veterinary prescription dispensing at community pharmacies found that weight was omitted on nearly 98% of veterinary prescriptions, a critical oversight considering weight-based dosing is foundational to accurate drug therapy in animals.15 Similarly, the FDA’s Center for Veterinary Medicine notes that misinterpretation of common veterinary abbreviations like “SID” (once daily) as “BID” (twice daily) has led to dangerous overdoses, illustrating how standardized pharmacy review could intercept harmful errors before they reach the patient.16
+A study evaluating veterinary prescription dispensing at community pharmacies found that weight was omitted from nearly 98% of prescriptions, a critical oversight considering weight-based dosing is foundational to accurate drug therapy in animals.15 Similarly, the FDA’s Center for Veterinary Medicine notes that misinterpretation of common veterinary abbreviations like “SID” (once daily) as “BID” (twice daily) has led to dangerous overdoses, illustrating how standardized pharmacy review could intercept harmful errors before they reach the patient.16

-Rationale and Long Term Impact
+Rationale and Long-Term Impact

 Currently, all FDA-approved drugs for animals are documented in the Green Book, which includes medications originally approved for human use and those approved specifically for animals.18 Many active ingredients commonly used in veterinary medicine originate from human pharmaceuticals.

-For example, nonsteroidal anti-inflammatory drugs (NSAIDs) approved for human use can be toxic to animals, necessitating the development of species-specific agents such as carprofen, which is used to manage pain associated with conditions like canine osteoarthritis.19, 20 Furthermore, NSAIDs that are FDA approved in cats are cyclooxygenase-2 selective, and they include robenacoxib (Onsior; Elanco Animal Health) and meloxicam (Mobic; Boehringer Ingelheim Pharmaceuticals, Inc).19
+For example, nonsteroidal anti-inflammatory drugs (NSAIDs) approved for human use can be toxic to animals, necessitating the development of species-specific agents such as carprofen, which is used to manage pain associated with conditions like canine osteoarthritis.19,20 Furthermore, NSAIDs that are FDA approved in cats are cyclooxygenase 2 selective, and they include robenacoxib (Onsior; Elanco Animal Health) and meloxicam (Mobic; Boehringer Ingelheim Pharmaceuticals, Inc).19

 Conclusion